-Fort Erie offers commercial façade, signage and residential intensification grant programs for the Downtown Core Areas of Bridgeburg, Ridgeway, Stevensville, and the Southend-Riverwalk.
+Fort Erie offers commercial facade, signage and residential intensification grant programs for the Downtown Core Areas of Bridgeburg, Ridgeway, Stevensville, and the Southend-Riverwalk.

-• Commercial Façade Improvement

-Grant: Enhancing commercial and

-mixed-use downtown core areas can

-strengthen the community, and attract

-commerce and tourism activity.

-Matching grants of up to \$40,000

-from the Town and the Region can be

-applied to improve the front facing

-exterior of a commercial or core

-mixed-use property.
+• Commercial Facade Improvement Grant: Enhancing commercial and mixed-use downtown core areas can strengthen the community, and attract commerce and tourism activity.
+Grants of up to \$40,000 from the Town of Fort Erie can be applied for to improve the front facing exterior of a commercial or core mixed-use property.

-- Commercial Façade Signage Grant: Improving business signage can help complement building character and the downtown atmosphere.
-Matching grants of up to \$2,000 from the Town and the Region can be applied for to improve the business signage of a commercial or core mixed-use property. - Residential Creation and Intensification Grant: There are opportunities to develop residential apartments in commercial and core mixed-use areas.
-Matching grants from the Town and the Region can be applied for to support in the creation of up to 4 new residential units for a commercial or core mixed-use property.
+- Commercial Facade Signage Grant: Improving business signage can help complement building character and the downtown atmosphere.
+Grants of to up to \$1,000 from the Town of Fort Erie can be applied for to improve the business signage of a commercial or core mixed-use property. - Residential Creation and Intensification Grant: There are opportunities to develop residential apartments in commercial and core mixed-use areas.
+Grants from the Town of Fort Erie can be applied for to support in the creation of up to 4 new residential units for a commercial or core mixed-use property.